makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

 * Hiding the user’s IP address
 * Manually deleting the paywall source code

 A significant number of websites depend on third-party tools and libraries for their paywall implementations as opposed to developing in-house solutions.
-Vendors like [FingerprintJS](/), for example, offer "paywall-as-a-service" products.
+Vendors like [Fingerprint](/), for example, offer "paywall-as-a-service" products.

 ## Creating a Sample Site with a Soft Paywall

-In this post, you will create a news website using Node.js and implement a soft paywall using FingerprintJS to track users and limit the number of articles they can read on your site.
-Each site visitor will have their unique ID from FingerprintJS stored inside a database to track the number of unique articles they have read.
+In this post, you will create a news website using Node.js and implement a soft paywall using Fingerprint to track users and limit the number of articles they can read on your site.
+Each site visitor will have their unique ID from Fingerprint stored inside a database to track the number of unique articles they have read.

 The complete source code along with access to the [Pug templates](https://pugjs.org/api/getting-started.html) and the public static assets can be found in [this GitHub repository](https://github.com/LukeMwila/fingerprintjs-paywall).